webdavis/io-webdavis/README.md

 $ source ~/.bashrc
 ```

-Instruct pyenv to switch to the version of Python tracked in the
+Instruct pyenv to switch to the version of Python tracked in
-`io-webdavis/.python-version` file:
+`io-webdavis/.python-version`:

 ```bash
 eval "$(pyenv init -)"